 2. 1 Corinthians 6:9 (Also see 1 Tim 1:9-10)

-The translation of effeminate (μαλακοὶ, malakio) is hard to translate, but most scholars agree that it refers to passive homosexuality.
-In that Greco-Roman culture that would be someone younger or of lesser social status, who allows another male (usually higher status) penetrate him.
+The meaning of effeminate (μαλακοὶ, malakio) is hard to translate, but most scholars agree that it refers to passive homosexuality.
+In that Greco-Roman culture (especially Greek) μαλακοὶ would be someone younger or of lesser social status, who allows another male (usually higher status) penetrate him.
 It could also refer to someone who (as the translation suggests) acts feminine or even wears the clothes of a male prostitute (as mentioned by Jesus in Luke 7:25 and Matthew 11:8).
 However, with either translation it suggests male homosexuality in a passive sense.
+Given the context of the passage and the history of man/boy lovers in the Greek culture, I am personally inclined to believe Paul was using the word μαλακοὶ to refer to the well attested practice of an older male “mentoring” a young boy as he makes the passage to becoming a man.

-The word for homosexuals (ἀρσενοκοῖται, arsevokoitai) literally means “male bed.”
+Nevertheless, Paul also includes homosexuals in the list.
+This should indicated to the reader that merely condemning pederasty was not Paul’s only goal.
+The word for homosexuals used by Paul (ἀρσενοκοῖται, arsevokoitai) literally means “male bed.”
 It is typically translated from the active sense, as opposed to passive (μαλακοὶ, malakio).
-Some have tried to make the case that this word only refers to pedestry, which is sexual union with young boys, but that argument has very little to work with.
-It’s purest translation suggests male to male sexual behavior, that is all.
+Some have tried to make the case that this word only refers to pederasty, but that argument has very little to work with.
+It’s purest translation suggests male-to-male sexual behavior; that is all.
+If the word was in the passive form there might be a discussion to be had but it’s not.

 3. The Bible does not mention homosexuality as a tendency, identity, or orientation.

-He even adds that God puts man and woman together an no one should separate them.
-It may be true that Jesus did not mention homosexuality but that is only because it wasn’t as big a deal for him.
-He was more with the Jews than anyone else on his thinking and they for sure treated homosexual behavior as an abomination.
+God puts man and woman together and no one should separate them.
+It may be true that Jesus did not mention homosexuality but that is only because it wasn’t a controversial topic at that time.
+He was aligned with the Jewish viewpoint and they treated homosexual behavior as an abomination without exception.
 Therefore, it was a bit of a non-issue for Jesus and other Jews.

-Secondly, just because Jesus did not mention homosexuality specifically in the Bible, that does not make it OK.
+Secondly, just because Jesus did not mention homosexuality specifically in the Bible, that does not mean he thought it was acceptable.
+There are many things Jesus does not address.
 He does not mention cussing and fowl language…but Paul does in Ephesians 4:31 and Colossians 3:8-9, and we all agree that cussing is not a Christian value.
-So why is sexuality any different?
+Jesus does not mention vanity but we know Peter and Paul did (1 Peter 3:3–4, 1 Timothy 2:9), so why is sexuality any different?

 Use of Leviticus18:22 and Leviticus 12:13 to condemn homosexuality